iNPUTmice/SecureConversation/README.md

 Maybe you attempted to use the Jabber ID `test@b.tld` because `a.tld` doesn’t point to the correct host.
 In that case, you might have to enable the extended connection settings in the expert settings of Conversations and set a hostname.

 #### How do XEP-0357: Push Notifications work?
 You need to be running the Play Store version of Conversations and your server needs to support push notifications.¹ Because *Google Cloud Notifications (GCM)* are tied with an API key to a specific app your server can not initiate the push message directly.
 Instead, your server will send the push notification to the Conversations App server (operated by us) which then acts as a proxy and initiates the push message for you.
 The push message sent from our App server through GCM doesn’t contain any personal information.
 It is just an empty message which will wake up your device and tell Conversations to reconnect to your server.
-The information sends from your server to our App server depends on the configuration of your server but can be limited to your account name.
+The information sent from your server to our App server depends on the configuration of your server but can be limited to your account name.
 (In any case, the Conversations App server won't redirect any information through GCM even if your server sends this information.)

 In summary, Google will never get hold of any personal information besides that *something* happened.
 (Which doesn’t even have to be a message but can be some automated event as well.)
 We - as the operator of the App server - will just get hold of your account name (without being able to tie this to your specific device).